huangwei-pku/huangwei-pku.github.io/research.md

 ### Publications & Forthcoming

+**Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, Shilin Zheng.
+Conditionally Accepted at ***Economic Journal***.

 Luo, Wei, **Wei Huang**,* and Albert Park. [**Social Norms and the Impact of Early Life Events on Gender Inequality.**](https://jhr.uwpress.org/content/early/2024/09/03/jhr.1020-11229R3)  ***Journal of Human Resources*** (Forthcoming). doi: https://doi.org/10.3368/jhr.1020-11229R3

 **Huang, Wei**, Yinghao Pan,* and Yi Zhou.*  [**One-Child Policy, Marriage Distortion and Welfare Loss.**](https://doi.org/10.1162/rest_a_01332) ***The Review of Economics and Statistics*** (Forthcoming). doi: https://doi.org/10.1162/rest_a_01332